Photo by ALPA PROD / Shutterstock.com

 73. De-skunk the dog

-Should Fido have a run-in with Pepe Le Pew, spray him with a two-to-one mix of water and vinegar, rubbing the liquid in well.
+Should Fido have a run-in with Pepe Le Pew, spray him with a 2-to-1 mix of water and vinegar, rubbing the liquid in well.
 Wait five minutes, then rinse well.
 And no, he won’t like it much.

 74. Keep eggs intact